urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 ```

 # Visualization and Output
-Graphite supports the generation of graphs in [GFA], [DOT], and the racket
+Graphite supports the generation of graphs in:
-serialization format which I save under the extension .gra.
+[GFA], for interoperability with tools such as [vg] and [bandage];
-[GFA] is important for interoperability with other tools such as [vg].
+[DOT], for visualization; and a serialized form, .gra.

-# Optimization Ideas
+# Optimization Idea
-Represent the alphabet in 4 bits, [as is done in BioD], because:
+Representing the alphabet in 4 bits, [as is done in BioD], because:

  - the extra bits accommodate ambiguous bases
  - we could then perform fast and efficient complimenting though bit shifting